Church Council Minutes

 On Sunday, April 8th, Bruce Hillner will plan and lead both worship services.

 Nominations and Leadership Development – Pastor Kee Yang

-1. Next meeting will be on 2/6 at 7 pm.
+1. Meeting was on 2/6 at 7 pm.

 Lay Leader – Bruce Hillner